Silsila Pyaar Ka

-Silsila Pyaar Ka is an Indian television series that aired on STAR Plus from 4 January to 5 June 2016.
-It was produced by Rashmi Sharma and Pawan Kumar Marut for Rashmi Sharma Telefilms and starred Abhay Vakil and Chhavi Pandey.
+Silsila Pyaar Ka is an Indian television series that aired on Star Plus from 4 January to 5 June 2016.
+It was produced by Rashmi Sharma and Pawan Kumar Marut under Rashmi Sharma Telefilms and starred Abhay Vakil and Chhavi Pandey.
 It is the remake of the Star Jalsha show Tumi Asbe Bole.

 Plot

 Raunak Tiwari, a college student falls for and writes love letter to Kajal Saxena.
 His overly possessive mother Janki forces Akshay Bansal, his friend to sign the letter with his own name.
 Enchanted, Kajal marries him.
 Raunak is heartbroken.

 5 years later

 Akshay and Kajal have a daughter Sakshi, who has health problems since birth.
 Kajal learns how Janki forced Akshay; she tries to mend broken relationship between Raunak and Akshay.
 He dies in an accident.
 To fulfill his last wish, Kajal weds Raunak.
 She intends to find Akshay's killer, who turns out to be Raunak's uncle Pradeep.

 Kajal finds out Randhir, Raunak's sick father who was being mistreated by Janki.
 He recovers.
 Kajal slowly falls for Raunak.
 Eventually, Janki realises her mistakes and the family is united.